EliAndrewC/l7r/setting/l7r.md

 - **Asako Sachi** has been confirmed to have been spending most nights in the main Temple of Sadahako outside of the city in western Owari.
 Your staff visited and spent considerable time praying there, and observed her talking with Grand Abbot Naoki.
 Normally a visiting samurai consulting with the Grand Abbot of the Order of Sadahako would be presumed to be seeking advice, but in this case it may have been Naoki who was consulting with Sachi, who is an Empire-renowned expert ichthyologist and also extremely politically connected with the Imperial Court.
 The content of their discussions is unknown, though your staff is working diligently to learn more.

 - **Hida no Noriko Takeo** has evidently returned to the city.
 Huiru couldn't locate him when he last tried, but your staff found him at home, and made inquiries with his neighbors about his conduct.
-They had evidently expected a series of wild parties when they learned a Crab clan bushi was moving into the neighborhood, as the Crab clan generally and Hida bushi in particular are notorious drunkards, but evidently the family is on their best behavior while visiting a foreign city.
+They had evidently expected a series of wild parties when they learned a Crab Clan bushi was moving into the neighborhood, as the Crab Clan generally and Hida bushi in particular are notorious drunkards, but evidently the family is on their best behavior while visiting a foreign city.
 Takeo and his wife keep to themselves and display the proper reserve and decorum expected of samurai, even those  temporarily housed in a merchant neighborhood.

 - **Togashi Ichiharu** has evidently been returning to the city so late at night that it's practically morning by the time he returns.
 Huiru was unable to locate him when last he tried, but he is definitely spending time in the city in the home he shares with Mirumoto Kiyoshi.
 Your staff spoke with the city guards who oversee the gates between the neighborhoods, and evidently Ichiharu returns every night through the northern city gate - despite the fact that the rightward gate is closer to his home.
 The guards report that while this has been happening on and off for the past year, it picked up and became an almost-every-night occurrence the month before last.